TNamdarian/seven-terraces/README.md

 ## **Credits**

 ### **Content**
-- The copy and text for this website was created by Teema Namdarian
+- The contents for this website was written by Teema Namdarian.
+- The information about each property was copied from [onthemarket](https://www.onthemarket.com/)

 ### **Media**
 - All Images used are from [Pixabay](https://pixabay.com/)